Soft pumpkin cinnamon rolls filled with a gooey cinnamon swirl and topped with maple cream cheese icing.

 - 2/3 cup (80g) confectioners’ sugar, sifted

 - Make the dough: Warm the milk and butter together over the stove or in the microwave.
 Warm the two together until the butter is *just* melted.
 You want the mixture lukewarm (105°F (41°C)-115°F (46°C)), not scorching hot.
 Set aside.
-Using your stand mixer fitted with a paddle attachment, beat the pumpkin puree, brown sugar, nutmeg, and salt together on medium speed.
-Add the warmed milk/butter and beat until combined, then beat in the egg and yeast.
-With the mixer running on low speed, add 1 cup of flour.
-Mix for 1 minute, scraping down the sides of the bowl frequently.
+Whisk the pumpkin puree, sugar, nutmeg, and salt together in a large bowl or in the bowl of your stand mixer.
+Whisk in the warmed milk/butter, egg, and yeast until combined.
+Using the dough hook or paddle attachment on low speed or mixing by hand using a rubber spatula or wooden spoon, mix in 1 cup of flour.
+Mix for 1 minute, scraping down the sides of the bowl as needed.
 Add 1 and 2/3 cups more flour and beat for 1 more minute.
-Place dough into a greased bowl (a bit of olive oil or nonstick spray to grease works).
-Turn the dough around in the bowl so all sides of the dough are coated. *If you do not have a stand-mixer, mix the dough together in a large mixing bowl with a wooden spoon or rubber spatula.*